lei-cao/programming/notes/system-design/hadoop/README.md

 # Hadoop: Hello World

-I am totally new to Hadoop.
-After google it quickly, I got the basic idea that it's a set of tools of big-data storage (HDFS) and computing (MapReduce).
-Well, the official document is long and quite user unfriendly.
-In order to deep dive it quicker, I am going to install it on my Mac as a start.
+Hadoop is a set of tools of big-data storage (HDFS), computing (MapReduce) and resource management (Yarn) Well, the official document is long and quite user unfriendly.
+In order to deep dive it quicker, docker is the way to go.

 ## Install

 The easiest way to run Hadoop right away on my Mac of course is using Docker.
 Assuming you have docker installed.

-I found this really good [repo https://github.com/HariSekhon/Dockerfiles](https://github.com/HariSekhon/Dockerfiles) for many big-data Dockerfiles.
+Here is a really good place [repo https://github.com/HariSekhon/Dockerfiles](https://github.com/HariSekhon/Dockerfiles) for many big-data Dockerfiles.

 1. Clone it